-Laredo is an independent energy company focused on the acquisition, exploration and development of oil and natural gas properties, and the transportation of oil and natural gas from such properties, primarily in the Permian Basin in West Texas.
+Laredo is an independent energy company focused on the acquisition, exploration and development of oil and natural gas properties, and midstream and marketing services, primarily in the Permian Basin of West Texas.
 The oil and liquids-rich Permian Basin is characterized by multiple target horizons, extensive production histories, long-lived reserves, high drilling success rates and high initial production rates.
-We currently operate and analyze our results of operations through our two principal business segments:

-- Exploration and production of oil and natural gas properties conducted principally by Laredo Petroleum, Inc. through the exploration and development of our acreage in the Permian Basin.
-As of December 31, 2017, we had assembled 124,843 net acres in the Permian Basin and had total proved reserves, presented on a three-stream basis, of 215,883 MBOE. - Midstream and marketing conducted principally by our wholly-owned subsidiary, LMS.
-LMS buys, sells, gathers and transports oil, natural gas and water primarily for the account of Laredo.
-Prior to October 30, 2017, LMS also owned a 49% interest in Medallion Gathering & Processing, LLC ("Medallion"), which owns and operates more than 650 miles of pipeline in the Permian Basin ("Medallion-Midland Basin").
-On October 30, 2017, LMS sold its entire 49% interest in Medallion to an unrelated third party (the "Medallion Sale" as more fully described below).
+As of December 31, 2018, we had assembled 120,617 net acres in the Permian Basin and had total proved reserves, presented on a three-stream basis, of 238,167 MBOE.
+Our wholly-owned subsidiary, LMS buys, sells, gathers and transports oil, natural gas and water primarily for the account of Laredo.